Maki-Daisuke/p5-JSON-RPC2-AnyEvent-Server-PSGI/README.md

-If a key is used multiple times, it is treated as a arrayref.
+If a key is used multiple times, it is treated as an arrayref.
 For instance:

     GET /jsonrpc/do_it?foo=1&bar=2&foo=3 HTTP/1.1
     Host: example.com